knightsUCF/SpaceGame/architecture/architecture.md

 Within the space object folder, create a folder called "Asteroid", and in here move the RandomRotator.

+So we have a folder called "Space Object" in Code, instead of Gameplay for now.
+(A gameplay folder might come later.)

+In this Space Object folder we have three folders: Asteroid, General, and Ship.

+Asteroid will get the RandomRotator, and the destroy methods will go in General.

 # 10 / 7 / 19